-Very few facilities in the country concentrate on the comprehensive treatment of hearing, balance and other ear disorders.
+Very few facilities in the country concentrate on the comprehensive treatment of hearing, balance, and other ear disorders.
 Because hearing and balance disorders are common at all ages, often striking during the most productive years of life, we recognize the need for collaborative treatment under one roof.
 For those affected we have good news: advanced medical treatment is available and in most cases a patient’s function can be fully restored.

 The center is committed to providing patients with an academically based, cost-effective, thorough level of care.
 Because we are part of an academic health center, patients have access to a broad spectrum of specialty medical and surgical services, as well as physicians who are skilled and experienced in their respective fields.

-The Healing and Balance Center unites the efforts of several specialists to recognize the growing number of people suffering from these disorders.
+The Hearing and Balance Center unites the efforts of several specialists to recognize the growing number of people suffering from these disorders.
 Our team consists of a specialized group of practitioners in the fields of otology, audiology, neurology, physical therapy, head and neck surgery, internal medicine, neurosurgery, neuroradiology and psychology.

 The team is led by Douglas A. Chen, MD, FACS, and Todd Hillman, MD, co-directors of the Hearing and Balance Center.